lrf1/ancestry_dna_match_cvs/README.md

 - First off, I've only really tested it with Chrome (new Edge is Chrome-based and will work) and Firefox on Windows.
 - Make sure you the browser tab is on the  "DNA Matches" page - the main list.

+To run the script you need to load the Ancestry.com DNA matches page for the DNA kit you want to extract matches for.
+You don't need to scroll or do anything, the script will do the fetching against the Ancestry server itself.
+You will need to copy the whole script text into the browser tab command console.

 Basically all you need to do is press F12 or CTRL+SHIFT+i to open the developer tools.
 In there, somewhere at the top, is the "console" tab.
 Now, you copy the _complete_ script, click in the console to put focus there and paste in the script.
 It may look a bit crazy to put all that code in there, but it's ok.
 Then just press enter to run it.

 The script will run in the context of the Ancestry web page you have loaded and will run the requests that happen when a) you click a match, and b) click the common matches tab, and it will make a big list of all the results.
 When it's done, it will make a fake download event to force the browser to pop open the save dialog.